 by Lydia Bickham and Jerri Whitner, Student Contributors

-Jacquelyn has embodied the ideology of the Purpose Road philosophy through her philanthropic efforts.
+Jacquelyn has embodied the ideology of the Purpose Road Philosophy through her philanthropic efforts.
 She has worked with the Hawkins County Lunch Box Program for seven years and coordinated the program for the past four years.
-The Hawkins County Lunch Box Program offers the free/reduced lunch that is served during the school year to students in the summer on school buses that are called Rolling Dinners.
+The Hawkins County Lunch Box Program offers the free/reduced lunch, which is served during the school year, to students in the summer on school buses called Rolling Dinners.
 In the summer of 2016, her branch was able to serve over thirteen thousand nutritious meals to kids for absolutely no cost.
-In addition to her work with the Hawkins County Lunch Box Program, Jacquelyn has helped spread the Lunch Box Program to two other cities, so more kids can benefit from the program.
+In addition to her work with the Hawkins County Lunch Box Program, Jacquelyn has helped spread the Lunch Box program to two other cities, allowing more kids to benefit from the program.

-Jacquelyn’s work with the Miss America Organization has also allowed her countless opportunities to give back to her community.
-Through this organization and others like it, she has won many awards and titles, and although it is an honor to be recognized it is not her ultimate goal.
-By participating in pageants Jacquelyn hopes, “to bring awareness to child hunger” by telling others and coordinating programs such as the Hawkins County Lunch Box Program.
-Recently, Jacquelyn combined her love for science and children by teaching the students at the June Buchannan School of STEM Education.
-She performed experiments with the students to show them how fun science could be and hopefully to spark their interest in the field of science.
+Jacquelyn is heavily involved in the Miss America Organization and always encourages others with an interest in the organization to set aside doubts and “jump right in.”
+Last summer, Jacquelyn was crowned Miss Historic Jonesborough, and in January of 2017, she won Miss Lexington which has given her the opportunity to compete for Miss Kentucky in June of 2017.
+Although Jacquelyn is honored with all her awards, she uses her many titles to give back to the community.
+Through participating in pageants, Jacquelyn hopes, “to bring awareness to child hunger,” by telling others and coordinating programs such as the Hawkins County Lunch Box Program.
+Recently, Jacquelyn combined her love for science and children by teaching the students at The June Buchanan School of STEM Education.
+She performed experiments with the students to show them how fun science could be and to spark their interest in the field of science.

-In addition to her volunteer work, Jacquelyn is required to participate in the Student Work Program which helps pay for tuition and instills a strong work ethic in the students.
-Jacquelyn is a resident advisor in Carrick Dorm.
-Through this position, she is able to mentor around twenty students and help them feel at home while they are at college.
-Her work study allows her to be involved and puts her in charge of several events such as homecoming, the Miss ALC Pageant, and Spring Formal Planning.
-In addition to her work study, Jacquelyn also participates in several clubs and organizations.
-She is the Treasurer of the Voices of Appalachia, the Vice President of the Impact Club, the Service Chair of the Student Rural Health Organization, a member of the Allied Health Club, and an ALC cheerleader.
+In addition to her volunteer work, Jacquelyn is required to participate in the ALC Student Work Program which helps pay for tuition and instills a strong work ethic in the students.
+Jacquelyn was selected to serve her work study requirement as a resident advisor in Carrick Dorm, where she’s been able to mentor around twenty students and help them feel at home while they are at college.
+Her work study allows her to be involved and puts her in charge of coordinating several events such as the homecoming court, the Miss ALC Pageant, and the Spring Formal planning.
+Alongside her work study, Jacquelyn also participates in several campus clubs and organizations.
+She is treasurer of the Voices of Appalachia, the vice president of the Impact Club, the service chair of the Student Rural Health Organization, a member of the Allied Health Club, and an ALC cheerleader.